Who is Dennis Wise? I’m A Celebrity… Get Me Out Of Here! 2017 profile

 - When is I’m a Celebrity… Get Me Out Of Here!
 2017 on ITV?

+Is Dennis Wise married?
+Yes, Dennis Wise has a wife, Claire, and two children.

+He says: “Going on I’m A Celebrity is way harder than playing a competitive football game.
+But at least I am used to being in a team environment.
+You’ve got the different characters like the ones with a big ego and then there will be others who are easy to get on with.
+It’s really all about gauging the whole situation.
+But I am quite chilled about it all.
+I am one of those people who say it as it is.
+If someone asks me something I will answer with the truthful answer.”

-Biography: The Kensington born Wise has enjoyed a jam-packed football career spanning decades.
+Biography: Kensington-born Wise has enjoyed a jam-packed football career spanning decades.
 As a young player, he started his career with the Southampton youth team and then went on to play for some major teams including Chelsea and Millwall as a midfielder.
 Throughout his successful career as the captain for Chelsea, he saw the club win two FA Cups, a League Cup and a UEFA Cup.

 Wise hit the big time when he made it to the England squad in 1991, where he ended up playing for the national squad for nine years.